AschPlatform/asch-docs-site/source/en/help/index.md

 # 1 The brief introduction of Asch

-The original design purpose of Asch is to reduce the skill threshold for the developers.For example, it makes DAPP development and traditional web applications become quite similar by adopting JavaScript as an application development language and supporting RDB (Relational Database) to store the transaction data, which must be extremely attractive to developers and SMEs (Small and Medium-sized Enterprises).We believe the ecosystem of the whole platform will not be developed rapidly unless developers’ productivity could be promoted.
-Asch is also an open platform which is not limited to a particular area, such as finance, document storage, copyright proof etc, but providing a series of underlying and abstract APIs which can be combined freely to realize various kinds of application.
+The original design purpose of Asch is to reduce the skill threshold for the developers.For example,it makes DAPP development and traditional web applications become quite similar by adopting JavaScript as an application development language and supporting RDB (Relational Database) to store the transaction data, These characteristics must be extremely attractive to developers and SMEs (Small and Medium-sized Enterprises).We believe the development of the ecosystem of the whole platform is highly dependent on the developers’ productivity could be promoted.Asch is also an open platform ,which’s application is not limited to some particular areas, such as finance, document storage,copyright proof etc, but providing a series of underlying and abstract APIs .These APIs can be combined easily to realize various kinds of application.
 In addition, Asch system inherits and  enhances DPOS(Delegated Proof of Stake) algorithm in its consensus mechanism to significantly reduce the probability of block fork and the risk of duplicate payment.
 Most importantly, Asch’s sidechain-is-application mode can not only alleviate the blockchain inflation issue, but also make DApp more flexible and characteristic.
 Asch is a prospective, low-cost, one-stop solution that is surely able to be the incubator of next generation decentralized application.
 The token of Asch is XAS, and the initial amount of XAS is 100 million.
 See Asch official website for details.